Turbot War: Background

 In the years since the cod moratorium, federal fisheries policy makers and scientists attempted to find a replacement species that could at least reinject economic stimulus into the affected regions.
 The ground fishery was a fraction of what it had been during the cod years but had some bright spots, one of which was the Greenland halibut, commonly known in Canada as turbot.
 Demand for the turbot had decreased because of a common dislike for its taste in the European Union.

 Canada was not alone in recognising the growing value of the turbot, and foreign fishing fleets operating off the 200 nautical mile EEZ were also beginning to pursue the species in increasing numbers as a response to the Northern cod moratorium.
 However, the turbot was not a fish under quota regulation in NAFO until the autumn of 1994, when it established a catch limit.
 Until then, Spanish vessels had explored turbot fishery on the Nose and Tail of the Grand Banks.

 The Canadians claimed that the turbot had relocated outside their EEZ to deeper waters, and they should have quotas based on their historical fisheries inside its EEZ.
 On the other hand, the Spanish and the Portuguese claimed that was an unexplored stock.
 Since they had initially started exploring the stocks, Spain and Portugal believed that they should have historic rights to the turbot fishery on the Grand Banks Nose and Tail, based on their historical catches.
 The total reported annual catches grew steadily from 27,000 t in 1990 to 62,000 t in 1994, when the Spanish and Portuguese vessels started to explore that fishery after other stocks were closed.
 Based on their catch history, the two countries claimed they should have 75% of the total turbot quota.

-The turbot issue came before the NAFO annual meeting in Dartmouth, Nova Scotia, on 19 September through the 23rd, 1994.
+The turbot issue came before the NAFO annual meeting in Dartmouth, Nova Scotia, in 1994.
 After questioning the scientists' advice, the EU proposed a TAC of 40,000 t although Canada argued for 15,000 t.
-The meeting ultimately settled on 27,000 t.
-Since agreement was not reached until the final day, a special meeting was scheduled for Brussels on 30 January through 1 February 1995 to establish a distribution key for allocating quotas among the contracting parties.
+The meeting settled on 27,000 t.
+A meeting was scheduled for Brussels on 30 January through 1 February 1995 to establish a distribution key for allocating quotas among the contracting parties.
 The EU approved the overall catch limit at the December meeting of the Fisheries Council over the objections of Spain and Portugal, which argued that the EU should set an autonomous quota of 30,000 t on the basis that scientific evidence allowed for a 40,000 t TAC even though NAFO's Scientific Council had pointedly refrained from recommending a figure.

 Canada and NAFO had tracked about 50 violations of boats crossing the 200 nautical mile EEZ limit to fish illegally within Canadian waters and recorded the use of illegal gear and overfishing outside Canadian waters.
 There was a growing concern in Canada that the turbot stock, like the Northern cod in 1992, was threatened by collapse.